Asuravithu (2012 film)

 Asuravithu is a 2012 Indian Malayalam-language action thriller written and directed by A. K. Sajan, starring Asif Ali and Samvrutha Sunil in the lead roles.
-The film is a sequel to 2002 Indian Malayalam-language action gangster-thriller drama film Stop Violence starring Prithviraj Sukumaran in the leading role.
+The film is a sequel to the 2002 Malayalam-language thriller Stop Violence, starring Prithviraj Sukumaran in the leading role.
 The film opened to mixed reviews and was a box-office flop.
 This was the debut film of actor Mammootty's nephew Maqbool Salmaan.
-This Movie Was Dubbed In Hindi As Duniya Meri Mutthi Mein.
+The movie was dubbed in Hindi as Duniya Meri Mutthi Mein.

 Plot

 Don Bosco is a soft-spoken and religious young man who is studying in a seminary.
 He takes upon himself the task of bringing to heel the (Pathaam Kalam) gang, who killed his father years ago.
 Don meets head on with the Cochin underworld kings, and rechristens himself as Don Daveed.
 Henceforth his operations start bearing the brand of the D Company.
 The movie also has acid's son in the plot.
 He accompanies Don in the D company.
 It is shown that Don Bosco is the son of Daveed a.k.a.
 Satan.